jagreenwood/open-weather-kit/README.md

 The WeatherKit REST KIT requires a JSON Web Token (JWT) to be sent with every request.
 Implementing the logic necessary to generate a JWT is beyond the scope of the OpenWeatherKit project at this time.

-For general infomation on JWT please visit https://jwt.io
+For general information on JWT please visit https://jwt.io

 That being said, the recommended package to handle this task is Vapor's [jwt-kit](https://github.com/vapor/jwt-kit).
 Here is how to set that up: